Iran steps up crackdown on journalists and activists

 "The Iranian society has been strongly claiming its right to democracy.
 Students, workers, teachers, women, youngsters have precise requests and the Government will have to give them an answer.
 A satisfactory answer.
 It is not the problem of an elitarian group, it is the problem of an entire nation."

 Narges Mohammadi is a woman human rights defender, and deputy director and spokesperson of the Defenders of Human Rights Centre (DHRC) in Iran.
 She has advocated for the abolition of the death penalty in Iran, as well as for prisoners rights.
 As a direct result of her human rights work she has been imprisoned on several occasions.
+She is the 2023 Nobel Peace Prize laureate for her "fight against the oppression of women in Iran and her fight to promote human rights and freedom for all."
 Beginning in 1998, her criticism of the Iranian government saw her spend one year in detention, followed in 2010, when she was detained for a month in connection with her work with the DHRC.

 On 18 May 2016, the Revolutionary Court sentenced her to 16 years’ imprisonment on charges which stemmed from her human rights work.
 She was released on 8 October 2020, after serving 4 years of her sentence, following the ratification of a law reducing prison sentences for political prisoners.
 Narges Mohammadi maintained her human rights activities for prisoners rights while in prison and upon her release she intensified her actions, lending her support to a campaign against “white torture”, a psychological torture technique employed by the Iranian authorities which includes the use of solitary confinement and complete sensory deprivation for prisoners in Iran.